We

 going over the scan and your risk factors found on our

-of low bone density.
+of that their bone density is lower than others their age.
 In addition, men are not immune to loss

 of bone density and many feel that this is a problem that is